 How to create a Social Media Marketing strategy from Scratch

 Step 1.
-Set social media marketing goals that align to business objectives
+Set social media marketing goals that align with business objectives

 Each of your goals should be:

 You may want to track different goals for different channels, or even different uses of each channel.
-For example, Benefit Cosmetics drives brand awareness with its paid social campaigns, but measures acquisition and engagement for organic social posts.
+For example, some Digital marketing Agencies drives brand awareness with its paid social campaigns, but measures acquisition and engagement for organic social posts.